Loyal staff. There is no loyalty anymore, is there?

-I hear this from clients about staff loyalty on a regular basis.
+I hear this comment from clients about staff on a regular basis.
 However, I beg to disagree.
 Staff are not loyal to companies, they are loyal to people.

-Horizontal moves make up 85% of all hires according to Lou Adler, meaning people move to a similar position, often within the same industry.
-A plumbing sales rep moving to another sales rep position with another plumbing company.
-It’s a new position: the person is excited, new opportunity, new company, new colleagues, but after 3 months the excitement begins to wane.
-I often see that someone has a very stable work history, 5 to 10 years, with one company, who changes job and the next few positions are between 1-2 years.
+Horizontal moves make up 85% of all hires according to Lou Adler.
+This means people move to a similar position, often within the same industry.
+A plumbing sales rep moves to another sales rep position with another plumbing company.
+It is a new position; the person is excited with new opportunities, new company, new colleagues, but after three months, their excitement begins to wane.

-85% of new hires are horizontal because it’s a safer and easier recruit.
-Just look for experience, similar position, similar industry.
-Less training required, less initial supervision necessary.
-But remember; you have not done anything special for the horizontal mover.
-So when times get tough horizontal movers find it easier to jump ship.
+85% of new hires are horizontal because it is a safer and easier recruit; simply look for experience, similar position, similar industry.
+Less training is required with less initial supervision necessary.
+However, you have not done anything special for the horizontal mover.
+Therefore, when times get tough, horizontal movers find it easier to jump ship.

 The trick is to identify what talent looks like in the first place.
-A talent that we can foster – grow – nurture.
-A talent that we can move vertically.
+A talent that can be fostered, grown, and nurtured.
+A talent that can be moved vertically.

 See also: Don’t lose clients to past employees